ytakefuji/mediapipe_face/README.md

 $ pip install mediapipe

-# How to run mpfacecount.py
+# How to run mpfacecount.py and extface2.py

-mpfacecount.py is a program to detect multiple faces and count the number of faces.
+mpfacecount.py is a program based on mediapipe to detect multiple faces and count the number of faces.

 $ python mpfacecount.py

 extface.py is a program for extracting a single face.

-$ python extface.py
+$ python extface2.py